alok-aggarwal/job-worker-service/rfd/job-worker-design.md

 * Constructs the logfile path using jobId
 * Opens the logfile for reading.
 This is the same logfile which was created in StartJob() function by redirecting stderr and stdout.
 * Streams the logfile byte by byte, using the streamFunc passed by the gRPC API
-* To emulate "tail -f" behavior, once EOF is reached, it polls for new bytes being written in the file as long as the jobStatus is "Running"
+* To emulate "tail -f" behavior, it adds a watch on the log file using Inotify.
+Once EOF is reached, it watches for the IN_MODIFY event which is triggered when new data is written to the file.
+It again continues reading till EOF and repeats pends for more data.
+  The Inotify watch ends when the monitor goroutine started by StartJob() signals end of the process via the Job's Exit channel.
 * Client should be able to end the stream using "ctrl+C".
-For this, pass the context (from the gRPC stream) into the library function so it stops processing when the client cancels the request.
+For this, pass the context (from the gRPC stream) into the library function so it stops the Inotify watch when the client cancels the request.

 #### ListJobs() ([]JobInfo, error)
-* Returns a list of jobs, each containing its Job ID, command, and status
+* Returns a list of jobs, each containing its Job ID, command, status, exit code and signal number.

 ## TradeOffs
 * The Job Worker service runs with root priviledges so that it can isolate the processes into separate namespaces and can access